Adam White (minister): Excommunication, Imprisonment, and Appeal to Charles II

 In 1664, White and three other ministers, John Hart of Monreagh, William Semple of Letterkenny, and Thomas Drummond of Ramelton, were summoned to appear before the Bishop of Raphoe's court to answer for their non-conformity.
 When they failed to appear, Bishop Leslie passed a sentence of excommunication against them and issued a Writ De Excommunicato Capiendo Act 1562.
-They were apprehended and imprisoned in Lifford gaol without bail.
+They were apprehended and imprisoned in Lifford jail without bail.
 After a time the sheriff allowed them to move to a house in the town of Lifford where they were able to have guests, but they were still deprived of their freedom.
 They took various steps to secure their release, first contacting Thomas Butler, 6th Earl of Ossory who was the Deputy of Ireland and the son of the Duke of Ormond.
 When this failed, they procured a habeas corpus to have their matter decided at the King's Bench, but found no relief.
-They requested to be heard by the Court of the Chancery, however, the Archbishop of Dublin ordered their re-imprisonment in the gaol at Lifford.
+They requested to be heard by the Court of the Chancery, however, the Archbishop of Dublin ordered their re-imprisonment in the jail at Lifford.
 Finally, they sent a petition to Charles II who upon hearing that they had previously suffered for his cause and that their only crime was not appearing before the Bishop of Raphoe, wrote to the Lord Lieutenant of Ireland in October 1670 and ordered their immediate release.